Protect the delivery date and the margin.

 A note from Theo

 Most Ghana real-estate developers I have spoken to share a quiet anxiety.
 The buyer rings before the operations team has the answer.
 The quarterly review surfaces the bleeding project a quarter too late.
 The materials shortfall on Block C is a dispute, not a recovery conversation, because the evidence is three WhatsApp threads.
 The operating record is the layer that closes that time gap.
 Per-project profitability surfaces live.
 Materials variance flags same-day.
 Programme-vs-evidence drift triggers the early warning before the buyer calls.
 The portfolio operates with the truth before the consequence arrives, not after.
-That is what we built for developers selling off-plan in Ghana.
+For a developer selling off-plan, that time gap is the whole game.

 Theo Ilori